chellej80/Embarr-Equestrian-Donations/README.md

 - __Profile Page__

-  The User pofile page can be accessed by clicking on the users name in the navigation bar, once they are logged in. the user can update their personal details here.
+  The User pofile page can be accessed by clicking on the Account Icon in the navigation bar, once they are logged in. the user can update their personal details here and view their donations history.
 There is room to expand the functionality of this page, for example, allow the user to upload a profile picture or add a bio section, but this was out of scope for this project.
 Further styling of this page is required but currently out of scope for the timeframe of this project.

 - __Search Bar__

-    The search bar allows a user to search for a service they would like to read about and leave a review.
+    The search bar allows a user to search for a Animal/blog they would like to donate to/ read about and/or comment on.
 The search is crude and requires some futher development, but this was out of scope for this project.

-- __Service Post Pages__
+- __Blog__

-  The service post pages (the homepage), this page lists a high level view of the services offered by Embarr Equestrian.
-The user can click on the service post to see more detail, or click though the page navigation to see further service posts.
-These pages also display the 'About me' sidebar, the searchbar option and the navigation bar.

-- __Service Post Detail Pages__
+- __Blog Detail Pages__

   The service post detail page(s) are accessed by clicking on the high level view of a service post.
 This takes the user to a full page view of the service, that expands on the details, allows the user to read the reviews posted, or if logged in submit a review, or delete/ update a review.

-- __Submit Review__
+- __Submit Comment__

   The submit review option is accessed via the service post detail page and is only available for logged in registered users, otherwise this option is hidden.
 Logged in users can select 'Submit a Review', a review form appears, once populated and submitted, a message will display informing the user that their review has been submitted for approval.
 An admin must approve the review before it will display.

-- __Update/ Delete Review__
+- __Update/ Delete Comment__

   The Update/delete review option is accessed via the service post detail page and is only available for logged in registered users, otherwise this option is hidden.
 Logged in users can update/ delete reviews they have posted.
 They cannot update/ delete other users review.
 On selection of 'Edit' the user will be presented with a form to edit and submit.
 On submission the user will receive message feedback to say their message has been updated.
 If the user selects to 'delete' by clicking on the trash can icon, the user will be asked if they are sure they want to delete, and once selected it will update them their message has been deleted.